Max Kinsey

-Maxwell Benjamin Kinsey-Wellings (born 2 February 2005) is an English professional footballer who plays as a defender for National League club Truro City on loan from Premier League club Bournemouth.
+Maxwell Benjamin Kinsey-Wellings (born 2 February 2005) is an English professional footballer who plays as a defender for National League club Truro City.

 Career

 Having previously been in the football academies at Chelsea and Southampton prior to joining Bournemouth in the summer of 2021.
 With the Bournemouth U18 side he won back-to-back EFL Youth Alliance South West division titles in 2022 and 2023.

 He had loan spells at Wimborne Town and Gosport Borough in 2023.
 He had his first inclusion in the Bournemouth first team squad during the 2022–23 season, being an unused substitute for the first time against Brighton and Hove Albion in the Premier League.

 During the summer of 2024 he travelled with the Bournemouth first-team in pre-season and captained the Bournemouth development side during the 2024–25 season.
 He made his professional debut on 11 January 2025 in the FA Cup against West Bromwich Albion.